G1KUMAR-INDIA/G1KUMAR-INDIA/README.md

 # Hi, I'm Reddyvari Jeevan Kumar 👋

-- 🔭 I’m currently working on a MERN stack vehicle rental platform.
+- 🔭 I’m currently working on a MERN stack platform.
 - 🌱 I’m currently learning advanced Node.js and payment gateways like Stripe.
 - 👯 I’m looking to collaborate on open-source React projects.
 - 💬 Ask me about Full Stack Development and MERN.